camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 For example:

 ```
-[KO] None of the ingresses contain the annotation nginx.ingress.kubernetes.io/backend-protocol: GRPC, which is required for Zeebe ingress.
+[FAIL] None of the ingresses contain the annotation nginx.ingress.kubernetes.io/backend-protocol: GRPC, which is required for Zeebe ingress.
 ```

 The error message suggests adjusting the ingress configuration to include the required annotation.
 One can also explore the source of the script to have a better understanding of the reason for the failure.